psychemedia/storytelling-notes/hunting_of_the_snark.md

 *And he explained how the Snark could not be caught in a commonplace way, and that the crew would have to try every trick in the book, as well as every trick not in the book, (these were the days before there were boxes to think out of) if they were to succeed.*

 *At this point, the Banker signed and crossed a blank cheque, just in case, and the baker comberd his beard.
-The Boots and the Broker were sharpening spades, whilst the Beaver just carried on making lace.
+The Boots and the Broker sharpening spades, and the Beaver just carried on making lace.
 The barrister started trying to explain just how good an advocate he was, and the Bonnet-maker worked on some attractive bows while the Billiard-marker chalked his nose.*

 *The Butcher, however, seemed rather nervous and asked the Bellman if he would be so good, if they should meet the Snark together, to introduce them, and the Beaver smirked in contempt at his shyness.*

-*"Man up" said the Bellman, as the Butcher started sobbing: "becuase you'll need all your strength if you happen to meet a Jubjub bird along the way...*
+*"Man up" said the Bellman, as the Butcher started sobbing: "because you'll need all your strength if you happen to meet a Jubjub bird along the way...*

 __Fit the Fifth.__